ryanfitzer/ViewportJS/readme.md

 ViewportJS supports SSR (or "Universal JavaScript") through a shallow API that enables the use of all methods in an environment where `window.matchMedia` is unavailable.

 Due to potential memory leaks, calls that subscribe to viewports should only be made when their respective unsubscribe functions (or the instance's `remove()` method) can be called in the same environment.
 Initialization and query methods can be used in any environment, but it's best if subscriptions are made in code that only executes in the browser.
 The `development` build of ViewportJS will log a warning whenever a subscription is made in an environment where `window.matchMedia` is unavailable.
 All logging is removed in the `production` build.

+See the relevant framework examples below for SSR-compatible demonstrations.